-The Vision of the Psychosocial Research Centre is to generate and foster innovative, practice based psychosocial research and training for the recovery of people living with mental illness and the benefit of their families and the community.
+The Vision of the Psychosocial Research Centre is to generate and foster innovative, practice based psychosocial research, education and training, policy and practice development that will improve the wellbeing of people living with mental illness and the benefit of their families.

 Professor Carol Harvey, Director